sidbala4023/Trigger/README.md

 17.Write a trigger to update Total Opportunity Amount associated with account when an opportunity is ‘Updated’ or ‘Deleted’ or ‘Undeleted’

 18.Write a trigger to create task to the Account owner when an Case is Created related to an account.

+19.Write a trigger to update opportunities stage (Closed Won) and Closed Date(today) when a Close all opportunities checkbox is checked in an Account.